netscaler/netscaler-k8s-ingress-controller/docs/metrics/promotheus-grafana.md

 **Citrix ADC VPX Ingress device**:

 To monitor an ingress Citrix ADC VPX device, the Citrix ADC metrics exporter is run as a pod within the Kubernetes cluster.
 The IP address of the Citrix ADC VPX ingress device is provided as an argument to the Citrix ADC metrics exporter.
-To provide the login credentials to access ADC, create a secret and mount the volume at mountpath "/mnt/nslogin".
+To provide the login credentials to access ADC, create a secret and mount the volume at mount path "/mnt/nslogin".
 ```
 kubectl create secret generic nslogin --from-literal=username=<citrix-adc-user> --from-literal=password=<citrix-adc-password> -n <namespace>
 ```